AC Level 2 EV Charger electrical wiring

 charging "Acceptance Rate" (kilowatts) which sets the upper

-DC charging (Level 1 DC and Level 2 DC) has much higher power
+DC charging (Level 1 DC and Level 2 DC) typically has much higher

-Many Level 2 chargers sold at big-box stores are 32 amps
+Level 2 chargers sold by big-box stores or online stores are

-Typical public charging stations at libraries, city halls, shopping
+Public charging stations at libraries, city halls, shopping malls,

 (2019) If you have a 32 amps EVSE at home (7.7 kW @ 240